 Improving the battery life of your Ring device

-To prevent excessive activity, you can adjust your motion settings to a lower sensitivity, disable certain zones, change Smart Notifications to Standard or Light, or adjust the direction of your Ring product.
+To prevent excessive activity, you can adjust your motion settings to a lower sensitivity, disable certain zones, change your Smart Alerts settings, or adjust the direction of your Ring product.

 Click here to learn more about optimising motion zones in your Ring device to improve battery life.